ishkining/100_days_of_python/README.md

 ## Day 19-21

 We are just learned a little more about OOP(inheritence) and made a cool game "Snake game" with turtle library.
 It was coooool.😂

+## Day 58

+I have learned a lot about bootstrap, I quited this challenge cause I was afraid of getting knowledge about css and I have a fear to waste so much time to watch lections and practice, but i did it.
+4.5 hours impressive